ultimatemonty/ember-data-dreamfactory-adapter/README.md

 ##TODO##
 - Relationships
-- PATCH/PUT operations
-- Params for GET operations
+- Params for all operations
 - Stored Procedure support
 - ???